Tilting Uranus: Collisions versus Spin--Orbit Resonance

 \section{Summary and Conclusion}

 We have searched exhaustively for ways to tilt Uranus to 98\textdegree.
-Since gas accretion provides the giant planets with a significant source of angular momentum \citep{1986Icar...67..391B, 2009Icar..199..338L, 2010AJ....140.1168W}, and the planet's core was likely to have formed from the accumulation of pebbles and planetesimals, any primordial spin states were likely to be erased leaving near zero initial obliquities and relatively fast spin rates.
+Because gas accretion provides the giant planets with a significant source of angular momentum \citep{1986Icar...67..391B, 2009Icar..199..338L, 2010AJ....140.1168W}, and the planet's core was likely to have formed from the accumulation of pebbles and planetesimals, any primordial spin state was likely to be erased, leaving near-zero initial obliquities and relatively fast spin rates.
 As such, changing the planets' obliquities significantly without altering the planet's spin period requires either a specific configuration of large collisions or a secular spin-orbit resonance.